 Administration of normal saline at a dose of 1 mL/kg/hour for several hours before and after the contrast is believed to be beneficial in the prevention of contrast nephropathy.
-However, a large study did not show benefit in patients at risk of contrast-induced nephropathy according to current guidelines.
-The UK National Institute for Health and Care Excellence (NICE) recommends use of intravenous volume expansion only for inpatients considered at particularly high risk, for example if they have preexisting renal impairment.[Evidence C]
+The American College of Radiology and the National Kidney Foundation recommend prophylaxis with normal saline for patients receiving iodinated contrast and AKI or estimated GFR less than 30 mL/minute/1.73 m².
+The UK National Institute for Health and Care Excellence (NICE) recommends use of intravenous volume expansion only for inpatients considered at particularly high risk: for example, if they have preexisting renal impairment.[Evidence C] However, a large study did not show benefit from preventative intravenous hydration in patients at risk of contrast-induced nephropathy according to current guidelines.

 Sodium bicarbonate is unlikely to be superior to saline for the prevention of contrast-induced injury.
-Studies assessing the efficacy of acetylcysteine administration before contrast exposure show no significant benefit, and this approach should be abandoned.
+Studies assessing the efficacy of acetylcysteine administration before contrast exposure have produced conflicting results, but larger trials show no significant benefit.

 Sodium nitroprusside has been shown to be associated with improved renal function when given during the rewarming period of nonpulsatile coronary pulmonary bypass in the course of coronary artery bypass grafting surgery.